l3laze/debug/README.md

 | `spacingString` | ' ' | Custom spacing around namespace in messages. |

-### **Notes**
+## **Note**

-* Black (30) has been removed from the list of colors available for now.
+Black (30) has been removed from the list of colors available for now.
 Will return with background coloring included in a future update, unless I can find some way to get the background color of the terminal..